304th Expeditionary Airlift Squadron: World War II

 The squadron was first activated as the 304th Troop Carrier Squadron in September 1943 under I Troop Carrier Command and equipped with Douglas C-47 Skytrains.
 It trained in various parts of the eastern United States until early 1944.
 The squadron deployed to England and became part of IX Troop Carrier Command.

 The unit prepared for the invasion of Nazi-occupied Europe.
 It began operations by dropping paratroops of the 101st Airborne Division in Normandy on D-Day on 6 June 1944 and releasing gliders with reinforcements on the following day.
 The unit received a Distinguished Unit Citation and a French citation for these missions.
 After the Normandy invasion the squadron ferried supplies in the United Kingdom.

-After moving to France in September, the unit dropped paratroops of the 82nd Airborne Division near Nijmegen and towed gliders carrying reinforcements during Operation Market Garden. the airborne attack on the Netherlands.
+After moving to France in September, during Operation Market Garden, the unit dropped paratroops of the 82nd Airborne Division near Nijmegen and towed gliders carrying reinforcements.
 In December, it participated in the Battle of the Bulge by releasing gliders with supplies for the 101st Airborne Division near Bastogne.

 When the Allies made the air assault across the Rhine River in March 1945, each aircraft of the squadron towed two gliders with troops of the 17th Airborne Division and released them near Wesel.
 The squadron also hauled food, clothing, medicine, gasoline, ordnance equipment, and other supplies to the front lines and evacuated patients to rear zone hospitals.
 It converted from C-47s to Curtiss C-46 Commandos and used the new aircraft to transport displaced persons from Germany to France and Belgium after V-E Day.
 It was inactivated in Germany in September 1946.